technosophos/test-extend-brigade/README.md

 uncomment the `command:` line.
 Then you can `kubectl exec -it mytest-testpod /bin/sh` and test things out from within the pod.

+## Things you might need to edit

+- Makefile points to image
+- Chart points to image
+- Dockerfile points to specific project (deis/empty-testbed)